Code-Institute-Submissions/away-day/README.md

 <img src="images/site/namebar.PNG">

 Welcome to my interactive front-end development milestone project.
 For this project I chose to create Away Day, a website that harnesses Google APIs to provide football fans with the best pubs, clubs and hotels close to the opponent's stadium.

-The idea behind this project is that the most dedicated sports fans will know their hometown inside out, but they can spend up to half of their time following their team away from home.
-AwayDay gives fans the best hotels, restaurants, pubs and cafes within a couple of clicks, taking the
+The idea behind this project is that the most dedicated sports fans already know their hometown inside out, but they can spend up to half of their time following their team away from home.
+AwayDay gives fans the best hotels, restaurants, pubs and cafes within a couple of clicks, taking the hassle out of organising away trips.

 ## User Experience

 ### Styling

-- A [Balsamiq](https://www.balsamiq.com/) wireframe for this project is included in the repository, with [desktop/tablet](wireframes/ADdesktab.pdf) and [mobile](wireframes/ADmobile.pdf) versions.
+- A [Balsamiq](https://www.balsamiq.com/) wireframe for this project is included in the repository, with [desktop/tablet] (wireframes/ADdesktab.pdf) and [mobile](wireframes/ADmobile.pdf) versions.

 I used the following hex colours, selecting using [Pixlr](https://www.pixlr.com/):

  - #05e680 is a light green that is the primary colour of the site.
 I used the satellite setting of the Google Maps API, so I wanted something that provided a good contrast to this, as well as evoking a sports field.
  - #8a2be2 is a violet that acts as a secondary colour, seen predominantly when hovering on links or items that customise the map.
- - #ffffff

-- Fonts
-- Icons
+- Fonts - Titillium provided a font that gave me both an upper and lower case view that I liked.
+Looking at fonts is generally a pretty boring task but an important one nonetheless, Titillium provides upper case that allows for the creation of a good logo, and a lower case that could be used across the site without looking tired or cliche.
+- The icons I used for the search refine buttons are taken from Font Awesome](https://fontawesome.com/)'s free package.
 - Miscellaneous Design Decisions

 ### User Stories

 Testing for each of the below user stories is included within the [testing log](TESTING.md).

-1. As a fan, I would like to get directions to the stadium;
-2. As a fan, I would like to find the nearest pub to the stadium;
-3. As a fan, I would like to find a hotel to stay in;
-4. I need to call or email a particular destination
+1. I'm travelling a long way for this match and need somewhere to stay overnight before the match;
+2. Our train arrives a couple of hours before the match, where is good for a beer?
+3. We've heard horror stories about the food at the ground we're visiting, can I find something decent to eat after the match?
+4. We were at the match yesterday and visited too many of the pubs your site recommended, can you find me a good hangover coffee?
+6. Just because I'm a football fan doesn't mean I want to drink all day, how can I search for some other things to do?
+7. A local friend recommended me somewhere to go, I just need to find it on the map;
-5. My club or league is missing, I'd like to ask the site owner to add them to the next release
+8. My club or league is missing, I'd like to ask the site owner to add them to the next release!

 ## Features

 ### Existing Features
-- locate ground for any club in the following leagues:
+- locate the stadium for any club in the following leagues:
     - Football/Soccer
         - [English Championship](https://www.efl.com/clubs-and-competitions/sky-bet-championship/);
         - [English Premier League](https://www.premierleague.com/);